lengning/Heatmap-wrapper/README.md

 -  [bottom margin] [right margin] Two numbers to define margin width.
 Default is 7 for both parameters.

 -  [pdf height] [pdf width] Two numbers to define pdf height and width.
 Default height is #rows/5; default width is #column/4.

+-  [X11 activation] Default is T. If it is specified as F, X11 will be disactived.

 If the last input is specified, the heatmap will be output as a pdf file.
 Otherwise it will be shown in console.